Shubham2194/cost-optimization-gke/README.md

  This will make your Node cordon , which do as follows

 * New pods are not scheduled on the node.

 * Existing pods continue to run.

-Step 6 : Drain and delte the Node
+Step 6 : Drain and delete the Node

 - kubectl drain < node name > --ignore-daemonsets --delete-emptydir-data

-* Marks the node as unschedulable (cordons the node).
+ This will drain you node , which do as follows

 * Evicts all pods from the node, except for DaemonSets and mirror pods.

-*
+* Pods are gracefully terminated and rescheduled on other nodes, if presnet on the node.

 - kubectl delete node <node name>